-Our Mission: To enhance the quality of life of all people living in the community by providing a range of health and community services.
+Our Mission: To enhance people’s quality of life and independence by providing a range of health and community services.

 Sydney Community Services was established on 01 July 2017 – however our history runs deep in the Community.
 Sydney Community Services was formed from a merger between Lane Cove and North Side Community Services (LCNSCS) and Hunters Hill Ryde Community Services (HHRCS).

 - RESPECT – We respect people’s abilities, qualities and achievements through providing relevant non-judgemental service.

 - EMPOWERMENT – We empower people through inspiration, example, encouragement, adventure and creativity.

 - DIVERSITY – We celebrate people’s diversity and uniqueness.

 - INCLUSION – We include people in decisions and actions and are sensitive to their individual needs.

 QUALITY- We strive to meet or exceed people’s expectations.